kakrusch/docana-project-luka/README.md

 ## Introduction (Background)
 Start off by setting the stage for your project.
 Give a brief overview of relevant studies or work that have tackled similar issues.
 Then, clearly describe the main question or problem your project is designed to solve.

+                                       FEEL FREE TO CHANGE EVERYTHING YOU WANT

+In spoken language the word “ok” is uttered frequently and can appear in different contexts.
+Multiple studies have investigated in what different ways the word is used in English and other languages.
+According to Burchifield (1982), the word “okay” can appear as a response or phrase to show acceptance or agreement.
+Additionally, it can be classified as an adjective to mean “correct”, good”, or “satisfactory.
+Condon (1986) introduces “okey” as a marker of transitions in discourse.
+Finally, in another study by Adegbija & Bello (2001), the usage of “O.K.” was investigated in Nigerian English and compared to (“Standard”) English.
+In Nigerian English it can be used as a gap filler, surprise, or discourse termination. [better transition needed]Here, the question comes to mind if one uses the word in the same contexts in written language.
+Consequently, the focus of this project is to investigate the different usage of “ok” in written language, in particular in online forums.
+The peculiarity in written language arises from the different spelling variations of the word – as it can be seen by the different spellings in the preceding sentences.
+Thus, this project investigates whether various spelling forms are used differently in written language and answers the research question: In how far do variations of the word “ok” differ in their usage in online forums.

 ### Research Questions
 - Is the meaning of OK and its variations always the same?
    - Are the different spellings associated with different uses, meanings etc...?